ethersphere/node-funder/README.md

 - `walletKey` - private key of wallet which will be used to fund nodes (hex encoded string value).
 - specify one argument:
   - `namespace` - the k8s namespace to fund all nodes in this namespace, or
-  - `addresses` - comma sparated list of wallet addresses (hex encoded string value) to fund wallets directly
+  - `addresses` - comma separated list of wallet addresses (hex encoded string value) to fund wallets directly
-- `minSwarm` - min amount of Swarm tokens node should have (on mainnet this is BZZ).
-Node is not funded if it already has more then specifed.
+- `minSwarm` - min amount of Swarm tokens node should have (on mainnet this is xBZZ).
+Node is not funded if it already has more then specified.
-- `minNative` - min amount of blockchain native tokens node should have (on mainnet this is ETH).
-Node is not funded if it already has more then specifed.
+- `minNative` - min amount of blockchain native tokens node should have (on mainnet this is xDAI).
+Node is not funded if it already has more then specified.

 ## Command examples